-A Wall St. Journal article involving the layoffs of Countrywide employees was released early this morning from a journalist who seemed to be privy to the situation at Countrywide.
+A Wall St. Journal article regarding the layoffs of Countrywide employees was released early this morning by a journalist who seemed to be privy to the situation over at Countrywide.

 Although the article was brief, and contained more fluff about Countrywide than anything else, it did say that layoffs had occurred in the Full Spectrum unit on Friday, according to an internal e-mail sent by a higher-up.